SamS-Uol/ASP-2D-Platformer/README.md

 - INSERT CODE IN BETWEEN npm start AND npm build to edit project files

 - running npm start will delete the dist folder (the build folder) so type npm run build to recreate the dist folder and re-build it
-- you can view the project now with your updated changes and it being rebuilt by clicking on the Live Preview button in Brackets or the Go Live button in Visual Studio for instance without typing npm start
+- After rebuilding the project, you can now view the updated build by clicking on the Live Preview button in Brackets or the Go Live button in Visual Studio for instance without typing npm start

 - NOTE TO UPLOAD CHANGES TO REPOSITORY: type npm run deploy to upload the build files (dist folder) onto the gh-pages branch on the repository (https://github.com/tzahiuol/agile-software-projects/tree/gh-pages).
 The gh-pages branch only contains the build files and not the entire project.